Nazi invasion of Soviet Union was 'murderous barbarity' | DW | 18.06.2021

 German President Frank-Walter Steinmeier spoke at the German-Russian museum in Berlin-Karlhorst on Friday to commemorate the 80th anniversary of Nazi Germany's invasion of the Soviet Union during World War II.

-The museum is located in the same building where the German Wehrmacht signed the unconditional surrender to representatives of the Soviet Union, the US, Great Britain and France on May 1945.
+The museum is located in the same building where the German Wehrmacht signed the unconditional surrender to representatives of the Soviet Union, the United States, Great Britain and France on May 8, 1945.

 "Nobody during this war mourned more victims than the people of the former Soviet Union," Steinmeier said, adding that the German war against the Soviets was carried out with "murderous barbarism."